Here Comes the Groom (1951 film)

 Here Comes the Groom is a 1951 American musical romantic comedy film produced and directed by Frank Capra and starring Bing Crosby and Jane Wyman.
-Based on a story by Robert Riskin and Liam O'Brien, the film is about a foreign correspondent who has five days to win back his former fiancée, or he'll lose the orphans he adopted.
-Filmed from late November 1950 to January 29, 1951, the film was released in the United States by Paramount Pictures on September 20, 1951.
+Based on a story by Robert Riskin and Liam O'Brien, the plot concerns a foreign correspondent who tries to regain the love of his former fiancée and avoid losing his adopted orphans.

 Plot

-Newspaper reporter Pete works in a Paris orphanage.
+Newspaper reporter Pete Garvey works in a Paris orphanage.
 His charming way with children and music enables him to find homes for even the most troubled kids.
-One afternoon, Mr. and Mrs. Godfrey, an American couple, come to the orphanage to adopt Bobby, a boy they saw in one of the ads Pete ran in his newspaper.
-Bobby misbehaves, but when Pete discovers that Mr. Godfrey plays for the Boston Symphony Orchestra, he quickly produces a young blind opera wunderkind, Theresa, who sings her way into the Godfreys' hearts.
+American couple Mr. and Mrs. Godfrey come to the orphanage to adopt Bobby, a boy whom they had seen in an advertisement that Pete had published in his newspaper.
+Bobby misbehaves, but when Pete discovers that Mr. Godfrey plays for the Boston Symphony Orchestra, he instead produces young blind opera wunderkind Theresa.

-Later that night, Pete listens to a record sent by the fiancée he left behind in America, Emmadel, scolding him for leaving her at the altar and talking about the children they might have had.
-Filled with regret, Pete arranges to adopt both Bobby and his little sister Suzi and bring them to Boston, where he'll marry Emmadel.
-American authorities inform him that he must marry within five days or the adoption will be void.
+Later that night, Pete listens to a record sent by Emmadel, the fiancée whom he had left behind in the U.S. She scolds him for leaving her at the altar and talking about the children that they might have had.
+Filled with regret, Pete arranges to adopt Bobby and his little sister Suzi and bring them to Boston, where he plans to marry Emmadel.
+American authorities inform him that he must marry within five days or the adoptions will be voided.

-After delays in obtaining the children's birth certificates, they and Pete finally fly to Boston, and go to Emmadel's house.
-While she bonds with Bobby and Suzi, Pete discovers that Emmadel is engaged to an aristocratic man, Wilbur Stanley, whose office she works in.
-She had gotten tired of waiting for Pete's arrival home.
-The kids stay with her loud parents, drunken fisherman William and disapproving mother Mia.
-Pete tries everything to win Emmadel back.
-She helps him secure a lease on a new house via her fiancé's company.
-However, when Pete and the children arrive at the house in the rain, they discover that another couple (the McGonigles) also have a lease for the property.
-Emmadel's fiancé Wilbur shows up to settle the matter.
-Wilbur offers Pete a ride to another house - but Pete talks him into letting them stay at the Stanley family's gatehouse.
-They agree to a friendly competition for Emmadel's heart during the few days leading up to the wedding.
+After delays in obtaining the children's birth certificates, they and Pete fly to Boston and visit Emmadel.
+Pete discovers that she had lost hope that he would return and is now engaged to the aristocratic Wilbur Stanley.
+The children stay with her loud parents, drunken fisherman William and disapproving mother Mia.
+Emmadel helps Pete secure a lease on a new house through her fiancé's company.
+However, another couple claims to have a lease for the property.
+Wilbur settles the matter and Pete persuades him to allow them to stay in the Stanley family's gatehouse.
+They agree to a friendly competition for Emmadel's heart during the days preceding the wedding.